“Sir John, we have had ill luck; we could never meet. I will never take you for my love again; but I will always count you my deer.”

 Identity is an important point in this novel, and it's a big deal when the main character finally remembers his name.
 We're never told his name, but this time around I noticed a little joke: if you're paying close attention it turns out we're given enough information to figure out what it must be.

-Consider Phlebas was Banks's fourth published novel, his first Culture novel, his first science fiction novel (although you can find hints of SF in some of his earliest books), and the first book he published under what a friend described as “a transparent attempt on the World's Most Penetrable Pseudonym record.”
+Consider Phlebas was Banks's fourth published novel, his first Culture novel, his first science fiction novel (although you can find hints of SF in some of his earliest books), and the first book he published under what one of his friends described as “a transparent attempt on the World's Most Penetrable Pseudonym record.”